Personal Leadership – 7 Ways to Overcome Doubt or Uncertainty

 1.Embrace it.
 Uncertainty and doubtfulness be wonderful teachers; for within the apprehension is emotional energy that can point the way to new awareness.
 Often behind this apprehension is an unmet need.
 There perhaps is a need for more information or even an unmet need to trust.
 By becoming more aware of your feelings and then looking for your not yet met needs you will learn lots.
 It takes embracing the process of learning from your emotions which is a primary skill of being a personal leader.

 2. Trust in “Perfect Timing”.
-Very often when you are doubting – you are uncomfortable in some way with the pace of something.
+Very often when you doubt – you are uncomfortable in some way with the pace of something.
 Either it is too fast or too slow – or as a result you might feel a need to grasp on a little tighter to the controls (and doubt).
-The skill to learn when you trust in perfect timing is to recognize there may be not enough clarity in this moment – yet – clarity will come in its perfect timing.
+The skill to learn when you trust in perfect timing is to recognize there may be not enough clarity at this moment – yet – clarity will come in its perfect timing.

 3. Get really good at trusting and acting on your intuition.
 Your body often will know something before your mind will register it.
-When you get more efficient in recognizing the body signals that point to sure yes, a sure no, or a need for an expression – the conditioning of doubt – is dramatically less present.
+When you get more efficient in recognizing the body signals that point to sure yes, a sure no, or need for an expression – the conditioning of doubt – is dramatically less present.

-6. Have your full self expression.
+6. Have your full self-expression.
 Even the most subtle attempt to avoid confrontation can create the conditioning of doubt.
 When you resist feeling what it would be like if someone didn’t agree with your point of view – or the possible criticism that may occur- you can see how easy it could be to be doubtful, be uncertain and to hesitate.
 Expressing yourself with congruence will keep things aligned with your truth and authenticity.
 It takes a little courage.
-(You can be more courageous – your authentic self expression will aid you)
+(You can be more courageous – your authentic self-expression will aid you)